Inf1n1ty0/PositronWiki/home.md

 We are still working on this wiki, so please be patient with us.

 Just received an LDO Positron kit?
-[Start Here](/Printers/Positron/Assembly/00Directory), use the navigation bar, or icon on the left.
+[Click Here](/Printers/Positron/getting-started).

 Having issues with the touchscreen controller, need to reinstall the OS, or perform a backup, [Click Here](/Printers/Positron/Software/PiImaging).